Fmrhj/gatsby-portfolio/_content/blog/first-try/index.md

 ---
-path: /blog/first-blog-post
+path: /blog/on-parallel-computing-and-opencl
-title: First blog post
+title: On parallel computing and OpenCL
 date: 2020-08-29T23:26:30.825Z
 description: "About readings on parallel computation APIs and PyOpenCL. "
 template: blog-template